Starbucks gets cold reception after demanding rent breaks from landlords

 “Effective June 1 and for at least a period of 12 consecutive months, Starbucks will require concessions to support modified operations and adjustments to lease terms and base rent structures,” read the letter, signed by Starbucks Chief Operating Officer Roz Brewer.
 “This is the worst recession since the Great Depression and far more devastating than the global financial crisis.”

 Starbucks didn’t respond to Brooks’ letter.
 The company won’t say how such negotiations are proceeding.
-Nor will it say just how many of landlords got the letter asking for a break — but commercial property owners from the tip of Florida to northwestern Washington received the letter.
+Nor will it say just how many landlords got the letter asking for a break — but commercial property owners from the tip of Florida to northwestern Washington received the letter.

 Some landlords have said they won’t play along.

-Brooks’ adobe-walled drive-through has housed a Starbucks for just over a year, with 19 years left to go on the lease.
+Brooks’ adobe-walled drive-thru has housed a Starbucks for just over a year, with 19 years left to go on the lease.
 Starbucks hasn’t yet asked him for any specific concessions, he said — but when it does, he plans to refuse.

 “We have a contract and we will enforce the terms of the contract,” Brooks said.
 “If they want to go into default, we will get our remedies from the court of law.”